 ARTICLE IV.
 AUTHORITY

-The SIEC will act as set forth in Section 717 of Engrossed Substitute Senate Bill 5931.
+The SIEC will act as set forth in RCW 43.105.331.

 ARTICLE V. RESPONSIBILITIES

 The SIEC has the following responsibilities:

 Develop policies and make recommendations to the office for technical standards for state wireless radio communications systems, including emergency communications systems.
 The standards must address, among other things, the interoperability of systems, taking into account both existing and future systems and technologies;